asdofindia/unicorn/README.md

 This is free and unencumbered software released into the public domain.

+unicorn uses several other software.
+The entire list of those, along with the licenses they are used under, can be found in [ATTRIBUTIONS](ATTRIBUTIONS).

 unicorn is a project made possible by [Muktakosh](https://muktakosh.org) and [contributors](CREDITS).
 [No rights reserved](LICENSE).